 Meat production is the biggest cause of deforestation, as making room for grazing animals means destroying forests and grasslands.

-If deforestation wasn’t bad enough, many animal species are becoming endangered and, even worse, extinct, all while billions of tonnes of carbon dioxide are released into the atmosphere thanks to the meat production industry.
+If deforestation wasn’t bad enough, many animal species are becoming endangered and, even worse, extinct, all while billions of tonnes of carbon dioxide is released into the atmosphere thanks to the meat production industry.

 What is the Healthier and More Sustainable Choice for Future Meat Consumption?

-The most sustainable and healthier choice for future meat consumption is to eat less meat or to eat meat raised in pastures rather than factory farmed raised meat which is done on a much larger scale.
+The most sustainable and healthier choice for future meat consumption is to eat less meat or to eat meat raised in pastures rather than factory-farmed raised meat, which is done on a much larger scale.

 Wrap Up